microsoft/ODBC-Specification/ODBC 4.0.md

 Applications can connect to services requiring web authentication by calling SQLDriverConnect.

 If the input connection string contains the required information (for example, access token, scope, refresh token, and expiration, as appropriate) in addition to any driver-specific properties, and the access token has not expired, no additional information should be required.
 If a provided access token has expired and the connection string contains a refresh token, the driver attempts to refresh the connection using the supplied refresh token.
-If the access token has expired and the connection string does not contain a refresh token, SQLDriverConnect fails as described in [Token Expiration](#new-connection-keywords).
+If the access token has expired and the connection string does not contain a refresh token, SQLDriverConnect fails as described in [Token Expiration](#token-expiration).

 Applications that don’t have a complete connection string, but are willing to allow drivers to pop up dialogs to obtain necessary information from the user, can call SQLDriverConnect, specifying a DriverCompletion value of SQL\_DRIVER\_PROMPT, SQL\_DRIVER\_COMPLETE, or SQL\_DRIVER\_COMPLETE\_REQUIRED.

 When SQLDriverConnect is called with a DriverCompletion value other than SQL\_DRIVER\_NOPROMPT, drivers that require web authentication not present in the input connection string conduct the necessary authentication flow, including presenting browser windows as necessary, and return to the application a completed connection string containing driver-specific properties, an access token, scope (as appropriate) and, if the access token has an expiration, the expiration (as an ISO 8601 datetime with timezone) and refresh token:

-> "Auth\_AccessToken=xxx;Auth\_Expires=xxx;Auth\_RefreshToken=xxx;
-> Auth\_Scope=ZZZ;Prop1=xxx; "
+> "Auth\_AccessToken=xxx;Auth\_Expires=xxx;Auth\_RefreshToken=xxx;Auth\_Scope=ZZZ;Prop1=xxx;"

 This connection string contains all the information necessary to be used in a subsequent call to SQLDriverConnect or SQLBrowseConnect to reconnect to the service.
 Note that this connection string may contain sensitive information and should be protected by the application.